delosh653/ENCORE/README.md

 | Saccharomyces cerevisiae  | 4932  |
 | Escherichia coli K12 substr MG1655  | 511145  |

 Enter your organism’s name in the ‘choose an organism’ box and click update.
 You should then see the taxonomy number preceding the file names.
-Download the file called TAX#.protein.links.v11.0.txt.gz.
+Download the file called TAX#.protein.links.vVERS#.txt.gz.
+At the time of this README, the VERS# (version number) is 11.0.
+If you download a different version number (such as 10.5), you will need to change the encore_app.R file slightly, which is addressed in step 8 below.

 3.	~ Once you’ve downloaded that file, extract the text file.
 (If using Windows, you may need to download an alternative unzip program that can unzip .gz files, such as [7Zip](https://www.7-zip.org/).)
 Place that text file, unaltered, in the ‘links’ folder of the ‘ENCORE Shiny App’ Folder.